 kubeconfigfiles in one of the supported secret engines, or provision them via the method of your choice as Kubernetes secrets.

-- Use the Agent alongside Spinnaker and benefit from performance improvements.
+- Use the Agent alongside Armory Enterprise and benefit from performance improvements.

 - Use the Agent in a target cluster and get Kubernetes accounts automatically registered.

 - Use YAML, a HELM chart, or a Kustomize template to inject the Agent into newly provisioned Kubernetes clusters, and immediately make those clusters software deployment targets.